SolaceDev/solace-dev-codelabs/markdown/solace-helm-node-samples/Helm-Node-Samples.md

 Edit the values.yaml file and replace "MUST_SPECIFY_SERVICE_NAME" with the service name of the PubSub+ broker (in this case pubsubplus-dev-1587734193-pubsubplus-dev).

 Now the chart is ready to be deployed.
-Change directory into the sikace-node-samples and install the chart.
+Change directory into the solace-node-samples and install the chart.

 ```bash
 helm install solace-node-sample . -f values.yaml